Dear Mr. Electrician: What do I need to do to ground a two-prong outlet? I want to replace the two-prong outlet with a three-prong outlet.

 If one of those connections indicates that you have power, you probably have a grounded connection to the box.
 You can also use a pigtail light bulb socket to do this simple test.

-To replace the two-prong electrical receptacle outlet with a three-prong, turn off the power to this circuit at the circuit breaker panel.
+To replace the two-prong electrical receptacle outlet with a three-prong model, turn off the power to this circuit at the circuit breaker panel.
 Use a voltage tester to confirm the power is off and double-check at each step throughout the process.

 You must take apart the receptacle by removing the wall plate first.
 Unscrew the center screw (Or upper and lower screws) counter-clockwise.
 Pry away the wall plate from the two-prong receptacle.
 The wall plate may be held onto the wall and/or the receptacle by many coats of paint.